TheImagingSource/tiscamera/doc/pages/tcam_property.rst

 For complex applications it is recommended to use a :c:type:`TcamPropertyEnumeration` instance instead.

-:param self: a TcamPropertyProvider
-:param name: a string pointer, naming the property that shall be set.
-:param value: a string with the value that shall be set
-:param err: pointer for error retrieval, may be NULL

 .. tabs::

    .. group-tab:: c

+      .. c:function:: void tcam_property_provider_set_tcam_enumeration (TcamPropertyProvider* self, const char* name, const char* value, GError** err)

+         :param self: The :ref:`TcamPropertyProvider` instance
+         :param name: A string, naming the property that shall be set.
+         :param value: The string of the enumeration entry to set.
+         :param err: A :c:type:`GError` pointer, may be NULL

       .. code-block:: c